Surface-supplied diving: Diving spread

 The diving spread is a commercial diving term for the topside dive site infrastructure supporting the diving operations for a diving project.
 The diving contractor provides the diving and support equipment and sets it up on site, usually at a place provided for the purpose by the client, or on a diving support vessel.
 Two types of diving spread are in common use: Air spreads for surface oriented diving operations, where the divers are deployed from normal atmospheric pressure, and decompressed back to atmospheric pressure at the end of the dive, either in-water, or in a chamber for surface decompression, using compressed air as the primary breathing gas, and saturation spreads, where divers are deployed under pressure from the saturation accommodation via a closed diving bell to the underwater worksite, and returned under pressure in the bell to the saturation accommodation system, usually breathing a helium based gas mixture.
 At the end of their contract the divers are decompressed to surface pressure.
 The process of selecting, transporting, setting up and testing the equipment is the mobilisation stage of the project, and the demobilisation involves dismantling, transportation and return to storage of the spread components.

 Surface oriented mixed gas diving spreads may also be used, but are less common, and are likely to be associated with projects which are too deep for air but require only a short working time at depth.

 Air spread

 An air spread will include the breathing air supply equipment, and often a deck decompression chamber.
 Where a chamber is present, facilities for hyperbaric oxygen treatment are usually required.
 If the planned decompression is to be long, a diving stage or bell and the associated handling equipment is likely to be included to allow better control of ascent rate and decompression depth.
 Equipment for in-water or surface decompression on oxygen (SurDO2) may be available.

 Equipment may be necessary to facilitate safe entry to and exit from the water, and may include extrication equipment in case the diver is injured.
+A basic offshore air diving spread will typically include a dive control unit with compressor and high pressure storage banks, a launch and recovery system with a wet bell, a deck decompression chamber and a hot water unit.